-Established in 1994, the Vaccine Injury Litigation Clinic is the only one of its kind in the country.
-Students in the clinic represent young children and adults who are seeking compensation for vaccine-related injuries and death.
-They appear in trial and appellate proceedings before the U.S. Court of Federal Claims.
-Students also have the opportunity to engage in law reform activities, including drafting and filing in appellate courts amici curiae briefs on important vaccine issues.
+Established in 1994, the Vaccine Injury Litigation Clinic was the first of its kind in the country.
+Students in the year-long clinic represent families of young children and adults seeking compensation for vaccine-related injuries and deaths and appear in trial, mediation, and appellate proceedings before the US Court of Federal Claims and the Office of Special Masters.

-The clinic has obtained compensation in a wide variety of cases to ensure that children and adults with severe mental and physical disabilities resulting from vaccine injuries receive excellent care for the rest of their lives.
-The clinic has also won important appellate victories, including rulings from the U.S. Court of Appeals for the Federal Circuit, making it easier for vaccine-injured persons to obtain compensation in court.
+The clinic has obtained millions of dollars of compensation for clients in a wide variety of cases to ensure that children and adults with severe mental and physical disabilities resulting from vaccine injuries receive excellent care for the rest of their lives.
+The clinic has also won important appellate victories, including rulings from the US Court of Appeals for the Federal Circuit, making it easier for vaccine-injured persons to obtain compensation in court.

 Professorial Lecturer in Law and Co-Director, Renée J. Gentry

-Ms. Gentry is the Co-Director of the Vaccine Injury Litigation Clinic.
+Ms. Gentry is the Director of the Vaccine Injury Litigation Clinic.

-As a named partner with Shoemaker, Gentry & Knickelbein in Vienna, VA, she is one of the leading experts on vaccine injury litigation in the National Vaccine Injury Compensation Program (NVICP).
+Ms. Gentry founded her own firm, the Law Office of Renée J. Gentry, Esq. in Washington DC, specializing in vaccine injury litigation in June 2019.
+She is one of the leading experts on vaccine injury litigation in the National Vaccine Injury Compensation Program (NVICP).

 Previously, she served as the Senior Analyst on the Defense and Aerospace Companies Briefing for Teal Group Corporation.
 Ms. Gentry consulted for the US Government, French Government, and major prime contractors on European defense industry consolidation, antitrust issues, specific defense market overviews for product development and profiles of companies designed to assist management in acquisition activities.
 After leaving Teal Group, she worked as principal liaison to corporate clients, as well as the Washington National Opera and Domingo-Cafritz Young Artists Program advising them on a range of immigration issues.
 She has practiced vaccine litigation since 2001.